-Staff Response: The land use sought here is residential, which does not directly encourage job creation and economic development.
-However, development of a hospital just north of the subject property is expected to drive economic development and demand for related services in this area, and the proposed use would be complementary to these anticipated economic and community needs by providing housing for employees and new residents drawn by the development.
+Staff Response: The IP land use will provide employment opportunities on the property and, based on applications currently on file with the Planning and Zoning Department, the jobs created will be in the medical field.
+Development of a hospital just north of the subject property is also expected to drive economic development and demand for related services in this area, and the proposed use could be expected to add to this momentum.